yjzhu-solar/check_your_AR_sharp/README.md

 # check_your_AR_sharp
-A naive streamlit app to check SHARP data converted from a jupyternotebook by chatgpt.
+A naive streamlit app to check SHARP data converted from a jupyter notebook by Claude.